rvaiya/keyd/README.md

 	keyd-application-mapper

-You will probably want to put `keyd-application-mapper -d` somewhere in your display server initialization logic (e.g ~/.xinitrc).
+You will probably want to put `keyd-application-mapper -d` somewhere in your display server initialization logic (e.g ~/.xinitrc) unless you are running Gnome.

-Window class names are discoverable with `keyd-application-mapper -v`.
 See the man page for more details.

 ## SBC support